5ecompendium/bestiary/_creatures/leshy.md

 ***Innate Spellcasting.*** The leshy's innate spellcasting ability is Charisma (spell save DC 13).
 It can innately cast the following spells, requiring no material components:

-At will: animal friendship, pass without trace, speak with animals
+* At will: <i>animal friendship, pass without trace, speak with animals</i>

-1/day each: entangle, plant growth, shillelagh, speak with plants, hideous laughter
+* 1/day each: <i>entangle, plant growth, shillelagh, speak with plants, hideous laughter</i>

 ***Camouflage.*** A leshy has advantage on Stealth checks if it is at least lightly obscured by foliage.